 Go to a Guatemalan market and you’ll see colourful fabrics as far as the eye can see.
 Not to mention the Trajes (traditional outfits) that the local woman wear.
 These generally consist of a brightly coloured shirt and skirt and can be all sorts of different colours.
 By Lake Atitlan, they were all a lovely deep shade of blue.

-At markets such as Chichicastenango, you can purchase all sorts of blankets and clothes.
+At markets such as Chichicastenango, one of Latin America’s most famous which should definitely be on your Guatemala itinerary, you can purchase all sorts of blankets and clothes.
 I challenge you to go to a Guatemalan market and not buy something fabric with 8 different colours on it…

 That latte you get in Starbucks?
 It may very well be Guatemalan coffee.
 Coffee is its biggest export, and it’s actually the first place I managed to drink a cup of coffee without a shot of caramel (guilty…).
 Coffee from the source is absolutely delicious, so make sure you have a cup (or five a day) while you’re there.
 There’s loads of opportunities to go on a coffee tour and find out all about the making of it too.
 You’ll learn some great trivia for your next coffee morning!